yappabe/docker-mailcatcher/README.md

 # Yappa Mailcatcher Docker Image

-This adds mailcatcher, which is accessible through your boot2docker ip on port 1080.
-To find out which IP your boot2docker is on, type `boot2docker ip` in your terminal.
-Mailcatcher will be running on http://\<boot2dockerIp\>:1080
+This adds mailcatcher and makes it available on on port 1080.

 ## Usage